NEW JERSEY CITY UNIVERSITY

-Employees must give 30 days notice of intent to take leave when it is known in advance.
-For unforeseen reasons as much notice possible.
+Employees must give 30 days notice of intent to take leave when the circumstances for the leave are foreseen.
+In the event of an emergency the employee should give as much notice as possible preferably at least two (2) business days.
 The Leave of Absence request form must be completed and returned to the Human Resources department.
 A physician certification must be submitted for all FMLA leaves including extension of leaves.
 The physician certification must include prognosis, duration and an expected return to work date.

 Upon your return to work you must report to the Human Resources department to ensure the processing of all return from leave forms.

 Beginning July 1, 2009, New Jersey law will provide up to (6) weeks of Family Leave Insurance benefits.
 Benefits are payable to covered employees from either the New Jersey State Pan or an approved employer-provided private plan to: